Topological generation of simple algebraic groups: Preliminaries for Theorem

-To close this section, we present the following result on the action of $\Sp(V)$ on the homogeneous space $Y = \Sp(V)/\OO(V)$ when $p=2$ (as explained in the proof of the lemma, this can be viewed as a subspace action by identifying $\Sp_n(k)$ with the orthogonal group ${\rm O}_{n+1}(k)$).
+To close this section, we present Lemma \ref{l:oinsp} below on the action of $\Sp(V)$ on the homogeneous space $Y = \Sp(V)/\OO(V)$ when $p=2$ (as explained in the proof of the lemma, this can be viewed as a subspace action by identifying $\Sp_n(k)$ with the orthogonal group ${\rm O}_{n+1}(k)$).
 This justifies the comments in Remark \ref{r:orth} and it explains the extra condition in Theorem \ref{t:main2} when $G = \Sp(V)$ and $p=2$.

+In order to prove the lemma, we need the following well known fact about symplectic and orthogonal groups in characteristic $2$.